hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 A presentation with no timestamp for a revocable credential purporting to satisfy a requested item in the corresponding presentation request, where the requested item has an applicable non-revocation interval, evinces tampering: the verifier MUST reject such a presentation.

-It is licit for a presentation to have no timestamp for an irrevocable credential: the corresponding non-revocation interval is superfluous in the presentation request; see [below](#superfluous-non-revocation-interval).
+It is licit for a presentation to have no timestamp for an irrevocable credential: the corresponding non-revocation interval is superfluous in the presentation request.

 > **Question:** Does the presentation of an irrevocable credential constitute proof of non-revocation over any possible non-revocation interval?

-> ** Working Hypothesis:** Yes.

-#### Superfluous Non-Revocation Interval

-As noted above, a presentation with no timestamp for a revocable credential purporting to satisfy a requested item in the corresponding presentation request, where the requested item has an applicable non-revocation interval, evinces tampering: the verifier MUST reject such a presentation.

-However, *ceteris paribus*, if the credential is irrevocable, its presentation (without timestamp) constitutes proof of non-revocation over any non-revocation interval: the verifier MUST ignore the non-revocation interval for the requested item.

-> **Question, as above:** Does the presentation of an irrevocable credential constitute proof of non-revocation over any possible non-revocation interval?

-> ** Working Hypothesis:** Yes.
+> **Working Hypothesis:** Yes.

-#### Missing Non-Revocation Interval

-A presentation request's requested item having no applicable non-revocation interval, where the presentation cites a revocable credential with a timestamp to satisfy, evinces tampering: the verifier MUST reject such a presentation.

-Note that this condition is another way of stating a superfluous timestamp as [above](#superfluous-timestamp).

 #### Timestamp Outside Non-Revocation Interval